 Mental health treatment can help teens stay healthy.
 Millions of Americans are impacted by depression.
 One group especially susceptible to depressive disorders are young people between the ages of 18 and 25.

 For teenagers, depression can leave them feeling unvalued and unloved during a critical stage of their lives.
 Infinite sadness and isolation from their peers can have damaging short and long-term effects on a young person’s grades, peer relationships, mental and physical health.
 Moreover, a teenager’s descent into depression regularly leads to catastrophic life choices.

-Depression occurs following two weeks or more of persistent low mood, according to the National Institute for Mental Health.
+Depression occurs following two weeks or more of a persistent low mood.

 How Do I Identify Depression In My Teen?